THE HEALING PATH

 Š There is a oneness of body, mind and spirit.

-Š Events originate from within.
-We create our lives.
-This power is never taken away, though it may be given away temporarily or even permanently.
+Š Some events originate from within.
+We co-create our lives.
+This power or SOVEREIGNTY is never taken away, though it may be given away temporarily.

-Š Healing has to do with taking full and complete responsibility for all of one's creations.
+Š Deep healing is helped by taking full and complete responsibility for all of one's co-creations.

 Š Healers, doctors, and therapists are facilitators only.